Why Society, Culture, and Environment?

-The Society, Culture, and Environment program (formerly known as the Contemporary Studies program) is designed to introduce students to a range of ongoing and emerging issues including poverty, climate change, colonization of Indigenous communities, and gender and racial inequality.
-The program provides students with the knowledge, skills, and inspiration to directly engage with, and meaningfully change, the world we live in.
+The Society, Culture, and Environment program (formerly known as the Contemporary Studies program) is unique across Canada.
+The program provides students with the knowledge, skills, and inspiration to directly contribute to the world we live.

-The Program Coordinator for Society, Culture, and Environment is Dr. Rebecca Godderis.
+The Program Coordinator for Society, Culture, and Environment is Dr. Rob Kristofferson.

 To arrange appointments with the coordinator, please contact Celine Taillefer-Traver at 519.756.8228 x5979, or by email at firstname.lastname@example.org.